April 27, 2021

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Blood pressure is an essential part of your body’s normal physiology,” says heart rhythm specialist Jeffery Courson, MD.
-Blood pressure reflects your ability to send oxygen rich blood to your vital organs and especially your brain, he says.
+Blood pressure reflects your ability to send oxygen-rich blood to your vital organs — and especially your brain.

-A normal blood pressure is 120/80 mmHg.
-The top number is the systolic pressure and represents a measure of pressure in your arteries when your heart is contracting.
-The bottom number is the diastolic and represents pressure in your arteries when your heart is relaxing.
+A “normal” blood pressure is 120/80 mmHg.
+The top number is the systolic pressure.
+That’s the amount of pressure in your arteries when your heart is contracting.
+The bottom number is the diastolic pressure.
+It represents the pressure in your arteries when your heart is relaxing.
+Any number at or below 90/60 mmHg is considered low.

 Advertisement